Hotel Services at Hotel Eden in Rome

 If you require any assistance in organising your trip to Rome, feel free to contact our concierge at +39 06 47812 737 or email them.

-The Wellness Corner is free and restricted to hotel guests, it offers a gym featuring a full range of “TechnoGym” cardiovascular equipment and weights, a steam bath and a chromo & aroma therapy shower.
+The Fitness Room is free and open to hotel guests, offering a fully-equipped gym with a full range of TechnoGym cardiovascular equipment and weights.

 A changing-room and small lockers for personal belongings are available in the gym.